K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ##### <div id='3-2-4-3-4'/> 3.2.4.3.4.
 Connect Quality Profile Project
 1. Check the connected project list from the quality profile dashboard.
 (The first picture shows the quality profile set to Default-Quality Profile when retrieving the test Job configuration.
 Therefore, the newly created quality profile example [QualityProfile_hrjin] in the second picture does not show any connected projects.)
 ![159]
-2. When there is no project connected, click “Not Connected” tab.
+2. When there is no project connected, click the “Not Connected” tab.
 ![160]
 3. Select a test Job project to connect with the corresponding quality profile.
 Multiple project connections are possible per quality profile.
 ![161]
 ##### <div id='3-2-4-3-5'/> 3.2.4.3.5.
 Delete Quality Profile
-1. Click “Delete” button from the quality profile dashboard.
+1. Click the “Delete” button from the quality profile dashboard.
 ![162]
 2. Check the deleted quality profile.
 ![163]